 The Biggest Little Service Dog Organization

-In 2018 we created a Canines With A Cause program in the Reno/Sierras area after seeing the need for veterans and the abundance of shelter dogs in the area.
+The Canines With A Cause program in the Reno/Sierras area was created after seeing the need for veterans and the abundance of shelter dogs in the area.
 Our goals for this program are to save three lives, that of the shelter dog, that of the incarcerated veteran and that of the veteran in need of a service dog.

-Canines With A Cause-Reno works with the staff of local animal shelters to find what we call, “Diamonds in the Rough” or the dogs that display a very special personality and behavior traits.
+Canines With A Cause-Reno works with the staff at Pet Network Humane Society in Incline Village to find what we call, “Diamonds in the Rough” or the dogs that display a very special personality and behavior traits.
 Once we find these dogs, we carefully observe and assess them to confirm that they will fit the requirements of our program.
 Once selected, the dogs are ready to meet their new handlers.

 After we select dogs from the shelter, they are paired with inmates at the Warm Springs Correctional Center in Carson City, NV.
-The Reno/Sierras program is unique in that all of the inmates selected to be trainers in the prison program are also veterans.
+The Reno program is unique in that all of the inmates selected to be trainers are also veterans.
 The incarcerated veterans not only learn how to train a dog, they also learn new skills in dog handling, effective communication, peaceful problem-solving skills, conflict resolution and teamwork.
-These skills positively impact the lives of the inmates, reminds them of their military service, allows them to give back to their military brothers and sisters and save the lives of shelter dogs.
-It also gives them skills to potentially be successful in the world once they are released from prison.
-The fact that the dogs don’t judge them for what they may have done in the past allows them to incarcerated veterans stay very focused on their goals and take pride in their work.